 - Working with Inventory Details: See this guide for information on the different ways to work with inventory in Order Desk.

-- Working with Inventory Counts: If you need to manage inventory counts in Order Desk, this guide covers how it works and provides some tips and special features.
+- Working with Inventory Quantities: If you need to manage inventory quantities in Order Desk, this guide covers how it works and provides some tips and special features.

 - Product Code Match, Skip and Replace: Need to swap a SKU, match a SKU, replace a SKU or work with bundles and kits?
 Read how in this guide.